Friday, June 26, 2009

 Selvedges!

 Here is the current information and a few pictures of the selvedges available.
 We are sorting thru the boxes and separating them into bags which can be quite a task in untangling sometimes.
 These selvedges come from a local mill that weaves upholstery fabrics for mid to high end furniture manufacturers - chairs, sofas, recliners.
 The content is a mix of polyester, cotton & rayons.
-Some are quite matte, some are silky and some are a mix of matte & silky but most are a mix of colours rather than just one and sophisticated combinations too.
-When I took a tour of the mill 2 weeks ago there were over 15 different looms going all at once, including about 7 Jacquard looms which are so impressive!
-The manager told me with some pride that they are known for being able to get up new designs quite quickly, so there is lots of variety in the boxes now and I expect that we won't see the same selvedges over long periods of time.
-But since I'm new to this side of the selvedge business I will be learning and passing on what information will be helpful to you.
+Some are matte, some are silky and some are a mix of matte & silky and there are some rather sophisticated colour combinations too.
+When I took a tour of the mill they were running 15 different looms all at once, including about 7 Jacquard looms which are so impressive!
+The manager told me with some pride that they are known for being able to get up new designs quite quickly, so there is lots of variety in the boxes now and I expect that every delivery from them will be completely different.
 Well on with just a few photos to give you an idea of what the selvedges are like - remember there's a lot more variety then what you are seeing here:

 We are sorting the selvedges into bags and then they're classified as "light", "medium" or "dark".
-The minimum order is 50 lbs and you can specify which of the 3 categories or "The Smorgy Box" which will be a mix of all three as balanced as we can manage.
-The cost is $1/lb + shipping.
+The minimum order is 25lb up to 50lbs per box and you can specify which of the 3 categories or "The Smorgy Box" which will be a mix of all three.
+The cost is $1/lb + shipping via UPS.
 Payment can be by check or paypal.

 Some questions I've been asked: